Lovely little house

 Wallpaper: Maui Leaf Monochrome (World of Wallpaper)

-Conceptual project for a design competition
+Concept for a design competition

 However, this time we adopted a circular plan, which goes around an internal patio.
 The rounded shape, plus the thatched roof, reminds an “oca”, the vernacular architecture of the local indigenous peoples.
 At the centre, the uncovered patio helps to cool off the internal temperature, reducing the need for air conditioning.
 In order to increase the passive cooling effect, we proposed a raked ceiling with higher windows facing the internal patio.
 Therefore, the hot air may escape upwards.